thunderbird89/esf/stories/story-knock-knock.md

 > "Return fire.
 I want those cruisers suppressed."

 *Typhoon*'s secondary batteries spoke, railgun rounds and missiles streaking toward the attacking cruisers.
 One salvo caught *Reaper's Edge* on her forward shields, forcing her to maneuver.
 Another forced *Blood Drinker* to adjust course.
-But they weren't breaking off—they were just being more careful, coordinating their approach.
+But they weren't breaking off - they were just being more careful, coordinating their approach.

 The destroyers opened fire.